Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I usually recommend renting a car in Croatia, as this is the best way to get around the country, but you might be better off without a car in Vis.
 We decided to leave our car in Split for a few days while we visited Vis, and this was a smart decision.

 You can rent a car in Vis for the day if you’d like.
-Renting a scooter is another fun option; I would probably choose to do that on my next trip.
+Renting a scooter is another fun option; I will probably choose to do that on my next trip.

 Renting a bike is another option in Vis, but the landscape is VERY hilly, so I would only recommend this for experienced cyclists who relish climbing mountains on two wheels.